horacephair/horacephair.github.io/text.markdown

 > Saluthaus got a facelift, though.
 And a butt job.
 And a vastly improved kitchen, for which I am currently hard-pressed to think of any crass anatomical/plastic surgery metaphors.
 Anyway, it looks nice.

 > Feel free to tip the bands.
 Treat our neighbors as you would like them to treat us.
+Oh, and it's HPIX.
+Bring your camera.

 # <a name="days"></a>The days of the week go round and round
 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>